shuyelin06/Obsidian-Notes/content/Classes/CMSC456/CMSC456.md

 3. The adversary receives the ciphertext, and now has to guess $b' \in \{0,1\}$, denoting which message they think was encrypted.
 4. We check if the adversary was right, and set the random variable to 1 if the adversary was right ($b' = b$), 0 if wrong ($b' \ne b$).

+## Security in the Presence of an Eavesropper (EAV)
-We say a private-key encryption scheme has **indistinguishable encryptions in the presence of an eavesdropper** if for all probabilistic polynomial-time adversaries $A$, there exists a negligible function $negl$ such that
+We say a private-key encryption scheme has **indistinguishable encryptions in the presence of an eavesdropper (EAV-secure)** if for all probabilistic polynomial-time adversaries $A$, there exists a negligible function $negl$ such that
 $$
 Pr[PrivK^{eav}_{A, \Pi} (n) = 1] \le \frac{1}{2} + negl(n)
 $$
 In other words, **the adversary has a (about) 50/50 chance of correctly guessing the message** (as there are only 2 messages to choose from), with some negligible offset (that drops to 0 quickly as $n \to \infty$).
 This tells us that they don't really get any information about the message!

-> This is a weak notion of security, but is a notion of security nonetheless.
+> This is a weak notion of security and is not very useful in practice!

 Similar to the different definitions of perfect secrecy, computational security also has equivalent definitions-- though these other definitions are outside of the scope of this class.

-## Pseudorandom Generator (PRG)
+### Pseudorandom Generator (PRG)
 Here, we define a pseudorandom generator.
 Later, we will use PRGs to construct a scheme that is computationally secure, with $|K| < |M|$ (making the scheme more practical).
 > Recall that this wouldn't be possible for perfect secrecy!